 - incentives offered for improved attendance;

-- Staffing to support social, emotional and behavioural issues.
+- staffing to support social, emotional and mental health needs.

 - one-to-one counselling;